samiur06/Machine-Learning-Fall-2022/assignment-2/README.txt

-Dependencies required: numpy, pandas, matplotlib libraries
+Dependencies required: numpy, matplotlib libraries

 question 2 is answered in the IPython Notebook.